Axellewing/RPSLS/README.md

 # Game Description

-Rock Paper Scissors Lizard Spock is a variation of the classic Rock Paper Scissors game.
-It adds 2 new possible choices to the game and was created to make the original game more challenging.
-The game was later popularized by the show "The Big Bang Theory"
+Rock Paper Scissors Lizard Spock is a variation of the classic rock paper scissors game.
+It adds two new possible chocies to the game and was created to make the original game more challening.
+The game was later popularized by the show "The Big Bang Theory".

+This web application gives the users the oppertunity to play and enjoy this version of the popular rock apper scissors game.
+And also features a hidden easter-egg game mode that can be played by players who explore the page.

 # How this website works